aguilana/dashboard/README.md

 This feel free to fork, clone, npm install locally and check it out for yourself!
 The big parts of this were making sure the landing viewport page was looking good along with the dashboard links below, on scroll

+###

+The goal of this "dashboard" is to keep experimenting with different technologies and keep the ones that stick.